What is Cohousing?

 The cohousing concept originated in Denmark in the 1960s.
 It was introduced to North America in 1988 by two architects, Charles Durrett and Kathryn McCamant.

-Since then, well over 150 cohousing communities have been completed in North America.
-There are 26 completed in Canada, with many more in various stages of development.
+Since then, more than 150 cohousing communities have been completed in North America.
+There are at least 24 completed in Canada, with many more in various stages of formation and development.
 Treehouse Village Ecohousing is proud to be the first completed cohousing development in Atlantic Canada.

 Additional Resources